wogrin/LEGO/README.md

 ![LEGO's architecture.](Figures/LEGO_Logo.png)

 LEGO is a mixed integer quadratically constrained optimization problem and has been designed to be a multi-purpose tool, like a Swiss army knife, that can be employed to study many different aspects of the energy sector.
 Ranging from short-term unit commitment to long-term generation and transmission expansion planning.
 The underlying modeling philosophies are: modularity and flexibility.
 LEGO is also composed of thematic modules that can be added or removed from the model easily via data options depending on the scope of the study.
-You can use this code freely, but please cite our paper [1] if you do.
+You can use this code freely according to the LICENSE file (https://opensource.org/licenses/MIT), but please cite our paper [1] if you do.

 ![LEGO's architecture.](Figures/LEGO_Module.png)